dervalp/ioc/README.md

 ```
 ###Life time Management

-IOC lets you decide what kind of lifetime you want for you object.
-Currently, to make thing simple, you have the choice between a singleton and an instance per dependency.
+IOC lets you decide what kind of lifetime you want for your object.
+Currently, to keep it simple, you have the choice between a singleton and an instance per dependency.

 **Singleton**